 This hearty casserole is easier to make than enchiladas since you don’t need to roll tortillas or make a separate sauce.
 Corn tortillas are added in with the beans and vegetables to thicken the casserole; a dish that everyone at the table will enjoy!

-- 1 tablespoon freshly minced garlic (4 to 5 medium cloves)
+- 1 tablespoon finely chopped garlic (4 to 5 medium cloves)

-- 1 to 2 corn tortillas (6-inch) cut into rectangles or triangles (for the top)
+- 1 to 2 six-inch corn tortillas, cut into small rectangular "chips"

-- Stir in the diced tomatoes, beans, zucchini, corn, chard, and the 4 cut up tortillas, and cook covered for 5 more minutes, stirring halfway through.
+- Stir in the tomatoes, beans, zucchini, corn, greens, and the 3 to 4 cut-up corn tortillas, then cover and cook for 5 minutes, stirring halfway through.

-- Scatter the remaining 1 to 2 cut-up tortillas across the top, and bake uncovered for 15 minutes.
-Remove from the oven and let sit for 5 minutes before serving.
+- Spoon the mixture evenly into the casserole dish and scatter the remaining 1 to 2 cut-up corn tortillas on the top.
+Bake uncovered for 15 minutes.
+Let stand for 5 minutes before serving.

 No corn?
 You may also leave the corn and tortillas out of this dish if you have chosen to avoid corn altogether; the casserole won't be as thick, but it will still be filling and have great flavor.